google/draco/README.md

 new Draco releases are launched.
 To avoid the issue pin your sites to a versioned release.

+### Version 1.5.0 release
+* Adds the draco_transcoder tool.
+See the section below on the glTF transcoding tool, and BUILDING.md for build and dependency information.
+* Some changes to configuration variables have been made for this release:
+  - The DRACO_GLTF flag has been renamed to DRACO_GLTF_BITSTREAM to help increase understanding of its purpose, which is to limit Draco features to those included in the Draco glTF specification.
+  - Variables exported in CMake via draco-config.cmake and find-draco.cmake
+    (formerly FindDraco.cmake) have been renamed.
+It's unlikely that this impacts any existing projects as the aforementioned files were not formed correctly.
+See [PR775](https://github.com/google/draco/pull/775) for full
+    details of the changes.
+* A CMake version file has been added.
+* The CMake install target now uses absolute paths direct from CMake instead of building them using CMAKE_INSTALL_PREFIX.
+This was done to make Draco easier to use for downstream packagers and should have little to no impact on users picking up Draco from source.
+* Certain MSVC warnings have had their levels changed via compiler flag to reduce the amount of noise output by the MSVC compilers.
+Set MSVC warning level to 4, or define DRACO_DEBUG_MSVC_WARNINGS at CMake configuration time to restore previous behavior.
+* Bug fixes.

 ### Version 1.4.3 release
 * Using the versioned www.gstatic.com WASM and Javascript decoders continues to be recommended.
 To use v1.4.3, use this URL: